monako2001/Cassandra_Workspace/Assignments/Assignment2.md

 <p align="center">

-You all have gone through the below listed things in the 2nd Workshop
+You all have gone through the below listed things in the second workshop :

 - Linear Regression
 - Logistic Regression